starburst997/CSNamedPipes/README.md

 CSNamedPipes is a demo application that implements interprocess communication (IPC) using Named Pipes in C#.

+## JD's Fork

+A fork of [Patrick Wyatt](https://www.codeofhonor.com/blog/) [CSNamedPipes](https://github.com/webcoyote/CSNamedPipes), the original code didn't include an obvious way of doing bi-directional communication between two processes.

+Both the Client and Server will wait for messages and can send message to each other asynchronously until `Stop()` is called.

+Not sure if I would've been better with Socket instead, I failed using `WM_COPYDATA` at first and stumbled upon this which seems pretty lightweight.

 ## Why create this?
 What problems does it solve?